PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ") }}

-## Step 6: Create neovim web edition
+## Step 6: Create Neovim web edition

 Web edition is here to showcase the last aspects of assembling.
 We will add quirky node package dependencies, treesitter plugins and provide environment